basarevych/arpen/README.md

 your application.

-Modules defined in your configuration are searched for in 'modules' subdirectory relative to project root.
+Modules defined in your configuration are searched for in 'modules' subdirectory relative to the project root.
 Each module is a directory with the same 'config' subdirectory just like the main project.
 It should contain at least 'global.js' with 'autoload' parameter.

-Usually you put project-wide files in 'src' directory of project root and module-specific code in 'src' relative to a module directory (don't forget to autoload it!)
+Usually, you put project-wide files in 'src' directory of project root and module-specific code in 'src' relative to a module directory (don't forget to autoload it!)